nRF24L01 pinout, features, specs, working and Arduino connections

 Each channel occupies a bandwidth of less than 1MHz.
 It gives us precisely 125 possible channels with 1MHz spacing i.e, (2525 – 2400)/1 = 125 channels.

-nRF24L01 module Connection with Arduino:
+nRF24L01 module connection with Arduino

 Since the operating voltage of the module ranges from 1.9 to 3.6V, you can connect the VCC pin to 3.3V directly.
 But the other pins of the module are 5V tolerant and can be connected to the Arduino pins directly.

-The MOSI, MISO, and the SCK are the SPI (Serial Peripheral Interface) pins and must be connected only to the SPI pins of Arduino.
+The MOSI, MISO, and SCK are the SPI (Serial Peripheral Interface) pins and must be connected only to the SPI pins of Arduino.
 Different Arduino boards have different SPI pins.
 Below are the SPI pins of some popular Arduino boards:

 The CSN and CE can be connected to any digital pin of Arduino.
 As they are used to set the module in either transmitter or receiver mode.
 The IRQ pin is optional and used only when the interrupt is required.